Prof. Rob Beezer is helping to make math and science textbooks more accessible for the blind

-Beezer is part of a team of scholars— from Puget Sound, Towson University, the University of Birmingham in the U.K., and elsewhere—who in January announced significant progress toward that goal.
+Beezer is part of a team of scholars— from Puget Sound, Towson University, the University of Birmingham in the U.K., and elsewhere—who announced significant progress toward that goal in January.
 The American Institute of Mathematics (AIM) put the team together, and funding came from the National Science Foundation and the National Federation of the Blind.

-Other members of the team, meanwhile, are tackling such challenges as rendering formulas, symbols, and diagrams—even 3D images—in Braille.
+Meanwhile, other team members are tackling such challenges as rendering formulas, symbols, and diagrams—even 3D images—in Braille.
 That will be the subject of a weeklong workshop at AIM next August.
-Also on the team’s to- do list: discussions with professional organizations about developing Braille versions of scholarly journals.
+Also on the team’s to-do list: discussions with professional organizations about developing Braille versions of scholarly journals.